 Sonal started her career at the U.S. Department of Treasury where she was an international economist working on timely development issues, including post-conflict development in Bosnia, Asian financial crisis, and poverty reduction in Africa.

 One of Sonal’s most proud accomplishments is working with her siblings to create a non-profit, Indicorps, to build a new generation of socially conscious global leaders.
 They worked with some of the leading non-profit and social organizations throughout India working on issues of healthcare, education, farming, women’s development, etc. Indicorps created the service movement in India inspiring and incubating new social enterprises like Teach for India and Sarvajal.

-She serves on the board of the Case Foundation, Oxfam America, Non Profit Finance Fund, the Urban Alliance.
-She serves as an adviser to the Democracy Fund and the Washington Area Women’s Foundation.
+She serves on the board of the UBS Optimus Foundation, Case Foundation, Oxfam America, Non Profit Finance Fund, the Urban Alliance, and The Century Foundation.
+She serves as an adviser to the Democracy Fund.

 Education: University of Chicago, B.A. in Economics; Duke University, M.A. in Economics

 Hometown: Born in Mumbai, India — grew up in Houston, TX

 Favorite Quote: The garden of the world has no limits, except in your mind. – Rumi